Wondering About The Cost Of War? We Have Answers

-SUE HOBEN: My question is why don't we increase taxes when we wage a war?
+Question from Sue Hoben of Canton, Conn.: "Why don't we increase taxes when we wage a war?
 For instance, Iraq and Afghanistan.
-Surely if national interest is at stake, then we should be willing to pay the price rather than add to the deficit.
+Surely if national interest is at stake, then we should be willing to pay the price rather than add to the deficit."

-ABRAMSON: Governor Romney actually has not given us specifics on how he would raise money to finance the military spending he envisions.
-There's some disagreement about exactly how much that extra military spending would cost — anywhere from one trillion to two trillion dollars beyond what the Obama administration would ask for defense.
-But Governor Romney says his plans would usher in a stronger economy that would help pay for the military spending and that military spending is the most important obligation for government.
-So, we should be funding the military first and, if necessary, cut other spending instead.
+Answer from Abramson: "Gov. Romney actually has not given us specifics on how we would raise money to finance the military spending he envisions.
+There's some disagreement about exactly how much that extra military spending would cost — anywhere from $1 trillion to $2 trillion beyond what the Obama administration would ask for defense.
+But Gov. Romney says his plans would [usher] in a strong economy that would help pay for the military spending, and that military spending is the most important obligation for governments, so we should be funding the military first and, if necessary, cut other spending instead."

-KATHLEEN LIVSEY: Hello, my name is Kathleen Livsey.
-I am from Stillwater, Oklahoma.
-And as the wife of a disabled soldier, I'm concerned about cuts made the defense budget.
-My husband is medically retired at 27.
-And he is supposed to receive his full benefits sometime in the next 100 days.
-And my question is what will defense cuts mean in terms of disabled soldiers?
+Question from Kathleen Livsey of Stillwater, Okla.: "As the wife of a disabled soldier, I'm concerned about cuts made to the defense budget.
+My husband is medically retired at 27, and he is supposed to receive full benefits some time in the next 100 days. ...
+What will defense cuts mean in terms of disabled soldiers?"

-LAWRENCE: Well, in terms of the defense cuts, if you're talking about the sequestration threat, then the Obama administration has said that they are exempting the VA from those cuts.
-So, if you're his caregiver, those benefits you're getting shouldn't change.
+Answer from NPR's Quil Lawrence: "In terms of the defense cuts, if you're talking about the sequestration threat, then the Obama administration has said that they're exempting the VA from those cuts.
+So if you're his caregiver, those benefits you're getting shouldn't change.
 President Obama has increased the VA's budget about 40 percent in the past three years to about $140.3 billion — that's the request before Congress right now.

-SIMON: Finally, Quil, we have a question here from a 29-year-old veteran named John-Ryan Dobbs.
-He says he's been out of the military for three years and has had a hard time finding work.
-And he writes, quote, "Most of the time, I feel that my military experience is a negative thing and sways employers away from hiring me.
-I'm just curious what either one" - meaning either presidential candidate - "will do to help veterans actually get jobs."
+Question from 29-year-old veteran John-Ryan Dobbs: "Most of the time, I feel that my military experience is a negative thing and sways employers away from hiring me. ...
+I'm just curious what either [candidate] will do to help veterans actually get jobs."

-LAWRENCE: Well, both candidates have pushed the idea of getting military credentials translated into civilian credentials.
-So, if you drove a truck in Iraq or Afghanistan, you should be able to convert that easily into a commercial truck driver's license back here.
-Likewise, if you were a mechanic or worked on high-tech communications or you were a medic, all those should be easily translated into corresponding licenses back home.
+Answer from Lawrence: "Both candidates have pushed the idea of getting military credentials translated to civilian credentials.
+So if you drove a truck in Iraq or Afghanistan, you should be able to convert that easily into a commercial truck driver's license back here."